thadrien/Zview.github.io/_posts/2022-03-22-miller-effect.md

 last_modified_at: 2022-03-22 19:42
 ---

-*This content was originally published on Microwaves 101 ([https://www.microwaves101.com/encyclopedias/miller-effect](https://www.microwaves101.com/encyclopedias/miller-effect)).
+<p class="begin-note">This content was originally published on Microwaves 101 (<a href="https://www.microwaves101.com/encyclopedias/miller-effect">https://www.microwaves101.com/encyclopedias/miller-effect</a>).
 Many thanks to Steve for improvements on the original version.
-Have a look on his website for more interesting content.*
+Have a look on his website for more interesting content.</p>

 In Scientific Papers of the Bureau of Standards, Volume 15, 1919-1920, John M. Miller published a paper in titled "Dependence of the Input Impedance of a Three-Electrode Vacuum Tube Upon the Load in the Plate Circuit."
 For this work, Mr. Miller is forever associated with the "Miller effect" which is still relevant a century later.